rbapat/FeedForward/README.md

 # FeedForward
-News app that pulls articles from sources such as CNN and BBC using RSS and ranks them by political bias using a natural language processing API and entity sentiment analysis from Google Cloud Platform to combat fake news.
+News app that pulls articles from sources such as CNN and BBC using RSS and ranks them by political bias using entity sentiment analysis from Google Cloud Platform to combat fake news.